SaraIglesiasSN/FDS-Assignment_2/PrintAndCount/Sockets/README.md

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 ## Code Explanation

 The code is a simple example of a client-server communication using sockets in Java.
 The server provides a method called countLetters which takes a String parameter and returns an integer representing the number of letters in the string.
 The server listens on port 8888 for incoming client connections.